supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Scroll down the Teams blade to locate the newly created SOC team, select the ellipsis **(...)** on the right side of the name and select **Add channel**.

-1. Enter a channel name of *New Alerts* and channel type choose it as private then select the **Add** button.
+1. Enter a channel name of *New Alerts* and channel type choose it as private then select the **Create** button.

 ### Task 2: Create a Playbook in Microsoft Sentinel